SenseNet/docs.sensenet.com/content/tutorials/install/03-install-by-template.md

 # Install the project

 The .Net Core project examples are in the *netcore* subfolder.
 Select the appropriate projects for your need.
+See the list of available templates and their content in the main [readme](https://github.com/SenseNet/sn-vs-projecttemplates).

 To install sensenet two project will be needed.
-One is the netcore webapp for the sensenet services obviously, and an installer to create the database and the sensenet repository for this API.
+One is the netcore webapp for the sensenet service, and an installer to create the database and the sensenet repository for this API.

-The following example will use `SnWebApplication.Api.Sql.TokenAuth` project to demonstrate an install.
+The following example will use `SnWebApplication.Api.Sql.TokenAuth` project to demonstrate the install process.
 This version of sensenet API use an MSSQL database and a local [Lucene](/tutorials/install/042-configuring-search-service) folder.

 For authentication it connects to an external [Identity Server](/tutorials/install/06-configuring-identity-server).